Talk Dirty to Me: The Why and How of Hot Aural Sex

 The more I talk to people about sex, the more I see that so many of them struggle with the very same things.
 High up on this list is sexual communication.
 Whether it's navigating consent, ensuring that they get what they need, or being a better partner, an awful lot of couples come up short because their approach falls somewhere between mind reading and charades.
 I’d like to offer a better way.
 My suggestion?
 Dirty talk.

 Dirty talk is hardly groundbreaking stuff, but according to a 2011 poll by Adam & Eve, nearly one-third of people never talk dirty, while another 33 percent only do so sometimes.
 So I'm going to come right out and say it: If you and your partner aren't talking dirty, you could be missing out.
-Here are some key reasons why you should let the filth fly - and how you shy types can get the conversation started.
+Here are some key reasons why you should let the filth fly.
+I'll also provides some tips on how you shy types can get the conversation started.

 If there's anything that scores points in the sack it's enthusiasm, but enthusiastic consent is a stumbling block for many people who feel that it ruins the moment.
 In reality, dirty talk is a great way to say you're in while still building arousal.